microsoft/pxt-arcade/docs/hardware/adding.md

 ![Screen connection](/static/hardware/screen.png)

+#### ILI9134 at 320x240

+This is not implemented yet.

 ### Audio

 The board should have a buzzer.
 You need to figure out how to connect it properly and what kind of amplifier you might need.
 Below is a schematic with a simple low-pass filter and a headphone jack for audio.
-You only need low-pass filter when there is no DAC on board (you need low-pass filter for F401, but you don't need it for D51).
+You only need low-pass filter when there is no DAC on board (you need low-pass filter for F4, but you don't need it for D51).

 The headphone jack is optional.
 Also note that this is not for JACDAC networking, for that see below.